-If a pupil makes an allegation of abuse against another pupil:
+If a pupil makes an allegation of abuse against another pupil (see also section 7.2 above, entitled, 'If a child makes a disclosure to you'):

-- · You must tell the DSL immediately and record the allegation, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - Whenever sexual violence has occurred or is disclosed the DSL will ensure that both the "victim(s)" and the "perpetrator(s)" are formally referred to children's social care.
-This will be in addition to reporting the matter to the Police.
+- You must tell the DSL immediately and record the allegation, but do not investigate it - The DSL will contact the local authority children's social care team, as appropriate, and follow its advice, as well as the police if the allegation involves a potential criminal offence - Whenever sexual violence has occurred or is disclosed the DSL will ensure that both the "victim(s)" and the "perpetrator(s)" are formally referred to children's social care.
+This will be in addition to reporting the matter to the police.
 Sexual violence includes rape, assault by penetration and sexual assault.
 Children under 10 are below the age of criminal responsibility.
-Therefore, if they engage in peer on peer abuse it is referred to as harmful sexualised behaviour rather than sexual assault.
-However, this should not deter schools from taking it seriously and formally referring both the "victim(s)" and the "perpetrators(s)" to children's social care. - The DSL will record a risk assessment and support and protection plan for all children involved the victim(s),the child(ren) against whom the allegation has been made and any other child affected with a named adult they can talk to if needed (the choice of any such adult should be the child's) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+Therefore, if they engage in child on child abuse it is referred to as harmful sexualised behaviour rather than sexual assault.
+However, this should not deter schools from taking it seriously and formally referring both the "victim(s)" and the "perpetrators(s)" to children's social care.